 Fabric and Other Supplies

-- 2½ yards of 44-45" wide solid fabric for the inside of the crib bumpers: we used Blanca-White Cotton Sheeting by Michael Miller Fabrics
+- 2½ yards of 44-45" wide solid fabric for the inside of the crib bumpers: we used Cotton Couture Broadcloth in Soft White by Michael Miller Fabrics

 - 2½ yards of 44-45" wide print fabric for the outside of the crib bumpers: we used Citron Feeling Groovy from the Citron-Gray Color Story by Michael Miller Fabrics